Applying petroleum jelly to sensitive skin can help keep it moisturized while creating a protective barrier against irritants.

-Read on to learn more about how petroleum jelly treats eczema, how to use it, and the potential side effects.
-You’ll also learn about some other natural treatment options.
+Keep reading to learn more about how petroleum jelly may help treat eczema, how to use it, and the potential side effects.

-According to a 2017 study, daily full-body use of a moisturizer such as petroleum jelly can help prevent atopic dermatitis flare-ups.
-In the study, petroleum jelly was applied to newborn babies daily for 6 months.
-It proved to be the most cost-effective moisturizer of the seven products studied.
+A 2017 study found that daily full-body use of a moisturizer like petroleum jelly can help prevent eczema flare-ups.
+It also proved to be the most cost-effective moisturizer of the seven products studied.

-Wet wrap therapy helps to seal in moisture and prevent irritants, allergens, and microbes from entering broken skin.
+Wet wrap therapy is another way to help seal in moisture and prevent irritants, allergens, and microbes from entering broken skin.
 It also helps prevent itching, scratching, and picking.

 Here are the steps for wet wrap therapy: